 Let’s say a lead makes it to the intent stage, in the middle of the funnel, and completes a form asking to arrange a demo.
 Woohoo!

 Plugging up this type of leak is relatively easy.
-Always set up your website forms to link directly to your marketing automation system, to reduce your reliance on any individual staff member.
-From there, you can set up workflows to receive notifications for individualized follow-up for any lost leads.
+First, set up your website forms to link directly to your marketing automation system, to reduce your reliance on any individual staff member.
+Then

 Lack of a Closed Loop System